callawaycloud/apex-transactional-outbox/README.md

 # Apex Transactional Outbox

 A lightweight framework for external message communication with transactional guarantee.
-Ideal for webhooks or other "event driven" communication.
+Ideal for webhooks or other "directed event driven" communication.

 Implemented using a "Transactional Outbox" with support for "fan out" (sending the same message to `n` subscribers).